 6. Starting your day on a negative note

-This can be due to rushing around, doing work in the morning, or spending your time doing something that is not relaxing.
+This can be because of rushing around, doing work in the morning, or doing something that is not relaxing.

-Remember that feeling, and be conscious of the impact it has on the rest of your day.
+Remember that feeling and be conscious of its impact on the rest of your day.

 Once you make the connection that how you start your day influences the rest of your day, you will be motivated and inclined to change your morning routine to start the day off right.